-- Throat swab allows for simple and quick detection of :group A streptococcal infection (highly specific, sensitivity 70–90%).
+- Rapid strep test: throat swab allows for simple and quick detection of group A streptococcal infection (highly specific, sensitivity 70–90%).
 In cases in which rapid strep testing is negative, throat culture can be used as a follow-up test.

 - CBC: Not specific, but can help differentiate viral from bacterial infections.
 Leukocytosis is generally more common in bacterial pharyngitis, whereas lymphocytosis is more common in viral pharyngitis and infectious mononucleosis.

 - Peripheral blood smear: Atypical T lymphocytes can be observed on peripheral smear in infectious mononucleosis.